 What About Ceramide Creams?

 Several moisturizing creams are available which contain this substance.
 They range from very expensive to not expensive at all.
-There's no head-to head comparisons on which phytoceramide creams are best although CeraVe moisturizing cream has the most positive Amazon reviews.
+There are no head-to-head comparisons on which phytoceramide creams are best although CeraVe moisturizing cream has the most positive Amazon reviews.

 It's not known if a moisturizing cream would improve the benefits of ceramide supplements.
 While in theory, taking something by mouth coupled with applying a cream to the surface of skin might be better than either product alone, it would take clinical research to know for certain.